fledge-iot/fledge/docs/storage.rst

     - **retain unset to all destinations**: Data will be retained until it has been sent to all north destinations that are enabled at the time the purge process runs.
 Disabled north destinations are not included in order to prevent them from stopping all data from being purged.

+Note: This configuration category will not appear until after the purge process has run for the first time.
+By default this will be 1 hour after the Fledge instance is started for the first time.

 System Purge Task
 -----------------

 The system purge task is run via a scheduled called *system_purge*, the default for this schedule is to run the system purge task every 23 hours and 50 minutes.
 This can be modified via the user interface in the *Schedules* menu entry or via the REST API by updating the schedule.

+The configuration category for the system purge can be found in the *Configuration* menu item under the *Utilities* section.

 +------------+
 | |purge_03| |